mik-e-kim/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1A-ContosoWebStoreDemoAzureResources.md

 > $location

 This variable can be changed to a different location than the default value `eastus`.
 Changing this setting requires that the deployment is monitored to ensure its successful completion.
+If this is updated, the variables set in `azuredeploydemo.json` under `aseLocation` and `omsRegion` will need to be updated to match the corresponding region set for `$location`.

 > $automationAcclocation

 This variable can be changed to a different location than the default value `eastus2`.
 Changing this setting requires that the deployment is monitored to ensure its successful completion.
+If this is updated, the variable set in `azuredeploydemo.json` under `automationRegion` will need to be updated to match the corresponding region set for `$automationAcclocation`.

 ## Troubleshooting the deployment script